marymafa/marymafa.github.io/_posts/2017-12-04-symmetric-difference.md

 ### What is Symmetric Difference all about?

- is the set of elements which are in either of the two or more sets.
+Is the set of elements which are in either of the two or more sets.

 ### Code Explanation: